forrestbao/MLClass/3_Decision_Trees/hw3.md

     The function shall return 3 variables:

       a. `grid`: 2D numpy array, the expectations of Gini impurity.
 Each column corresponds to one feature and each row orresponds to a threshold.
+Note that each feature has its own thresholds.
       b. `best_feature`: int, the index of the column containing the minimal value in `grid`.
       c. `best_threshold`: float, the threshold of the `best_feature` that minimizes the value in `grid`.

+    Given the grid, to find the corresponding threshold index and feature index, use Numpy's `argmin` and `unravel_index`.
+Something like this:

+    ```python3
+    (best_threshold_index, best_feature_index) = \
+        numpy.unravel_index(numpy.argmin(grid, axis=None), grid.shape)
+    ```

+    Then convert the threshold index into actual threshold value.

 ### How to test your submission